 § 3011.
 General Requirements.

-Starting January 1, 2026, a Fleet Operator or Rental Agency shall not acquire or operate a Diesel Forklift as a replacement for a Class IV LSI Forklift of any Rated Capacity or a Class V LSI Forklift of a Rated Capacity up to 12,000 pounds that has been phased out of the Fleet, or for which a Low-Use LSI Forklift Exemption has been sought by the Fleet Operator in accordance with Section 3007(a)(1).
-A Diesel Forklift added to a Fleet on or after January 1, 2026, shall be considered a replacement of an applicable LSI Forklift for the purpose of this Regulation unless:
+Starting January 1, 2026, a Fleet Operator or Rental Agency that acquires a Diesel Forklift on or after January 1, 2026, shall indicate in its reporting submitted pursuant to Title 13, California Code of Regulation, Section 2449(g), last amended November 17, 2022, whether the Forklift is doing work previously done by a Class IV LSI Forklift of any Rated Capacity or a Class V LSI Forklift of a Rated Capacity of 12,000 pounds or less that has been phased out of the Fleet.

-Another Diesel Forklift in the Fleet is phased out within 30 calendar days of the addition, as demonstrated through reporting required pursuant to Title 13, California Code of Regulations, Section 2449, last amended November 17, 2022, hereby incorporated by reference; or

-The Fleet Operator or Rental Agency successfully demonstrates, pursuant to Section 3009(j) and prior to operation of the added Diesel Forklift, that the operation in which the Forklift has been deployed cannot be served by an LSI Forklift without undue burden or is one exclusively served by existing Diesel Forklifts in the Fleet.

 Starting January 1, 2026, any entity subject to this Regulation shall maintain records for all LSI Forklifts within its Fleet in California during each calendar year.
-In addition to records maintained pursuant to other sections of the Regulation, the following information and documentation shall be maintained for each LSI Forklift: Forklift information set forth in Section 3009(b)(2); operating location; documentation of the forklift’s purchase or lease; and documentation of the forklift’s phase out.
+In addition to records maintained pursuant to other sections of the Regulation, the following information and documentation shall be maintained for each LSI Forklift: Forklift information set forth in Section 3009(b)(2); operating location; documentation of the Forklift’s purchase or lease; and documentation of the Forklift’s phase out.
 Said information and documentation shall be maintained for a minimum of five years and provided to the Executive Officer within five business days upon request.

 Starting January 1, 2026, any entity subject to this Regulation shall ensure, for every LSI Forklift in their Fleet, that manufacturer labels for the Forklift engine and Forklift are intact and readable at all times.